-Social media is THE was human being connect in 2020.
-Being able to use a platform like Facebook can reduce your sales lead time.
+Social media is THE way human beings are connected in 2021.
+Being able to use a platform, Facebook can reduce your sales lead time.

 Rather than doing 10 or 15 dreaded cold calls, you can pop onto Facebook and send 20-40 quick messages in the same amount of time!

-Since Facebook is one of the largest social media platforms on Earth, you are guaranteed to have access to many leads for years to come.
+Since Facebook is the largest social media platform on Earth, you are guaranteed to have access to many leads for years to come.

-If you want to use Facebook for social selling try setting up a Facebook Business Page.
-Having a business page will allow you to connect with customers and provide relevant content.
-Once you have a business page, you can give your attention to those users that comment on your page or engage with your ads.
+Having a business page will allow you to connect with customers.
+You can give your attention to those users that comment on your page or engage with your ads.

 Social Selling with Instagram